Fubuki Kuno

 Fubuki Kuno (久野 吹雪, Kuno Fubuki) is a Japanese footballer who plays as a goalkeeper.
-She plays for Nojima Stella and has also played for Japan national team.
+She plays for Albirex Niigata Ladies and has also played for Japan national team.

 Club career

 Kuno was born in Fujisawa on December 27, 1989.
 After graduating from Musashigaoka College, she joined INAC Kobe Leonessa in 2010.
 She moved to Iga FC Kunoichi in 2012.
 She plays 70 matches in L.League.
 In 2018, she moved to Nojima Stella Kanagawa Sagamihara.

 National team career

 In March 2013, Kuno was selected by the Japan national team for the 2013 Algarve Cup.
 On March 6, she debuted against Norway.